virtual-disk-array/vda_doc/source/Introduction.rst

 --------

-`VDA <https://github.com/virtual-disk-array/vda>`_ (Virtual Disk Array) is a block storage service (similar as AWS EBS or Ceph block device).
+`VDA <https://github.com/virtual-disk-array/vda>`_ (Virtual Disk Array) is an open source block storage system (similar as AWS EBS or Ceph block device).
 It could be used as
 `persistent volumes <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`_
 in kubernetes.
 A blocke device in VDA looks like a traditional disk array, which has one or more controllers and several disks.
-When a disk array is created, the user can specify a set of disk array features.
+When a disk array is created, the user can specify a set of disk array features (e.g. raid, snapshot, encryption).
 Currently, only raid0 is support.
-In the future, it would support other raid levels and other features like snapshot or encryption.
 The VDA uses SPDK as data plane.
 In VDA, all the controllers and disks are spdk applications.
 They are connected by NVMeOF.

 .. image:: /images/vda_cluster_arch.png